cartant/blog/content/how-to-use-refcount/index.md

 ## What does shareReplay do?

 In RxJS version [5.4.0](https://github.com/ReactiveX/rxjs/blob/master/CHANGELOG.md#540-2017-05-09), the [`shareReplay`](https://github.com/ReactiveX/rxjs/blob/5.4.3/src/operator/shareReplay.ts#L7-L26) operator was introduced.
-It is very similar to `publishReplay().refCount()`, but has one subtle difference.
+It is very similar to `pipe(publishReplay(), refCount())`, but has one subtle difference.

 Like `share`, `shareReplay` passes the `multicast` operator a subject factory.
 That means that when re-subscribing to the source observable, the factory will be used to create a new subject.
 However, the factory only returns a new subject if the previously subscribed subject did not complete.

 `publishReplay` passes a `ReplaySubject` instance to the `multicast` operator — not a factory — and it’s this that effects the differing behaviour.

-Re-subscriptions to a `publishReplay().refCount()` observable will see the subject always replay its replay-able notifications.
+Re-subscriptions to a `pipe(publishReplay(), refCount())` observable will see the subject always replay its replay-able notifications.
 However, re-subscriptions to a `shareReplay()` observable might not — if the subject has not completed, a new subject will be created.
 So the difference is that with a `shareReplay()` observable, when the reference count drops to zero the replay-able notifications are flushed if the subject has not completed.

 ## Some guidelines